 Apple and iBooks

-Apple iBooks only sells ebooks, but as it is second to Amazon in market share, it is a very good online retailer to use.
+Apple iBooks only sells ebooks.
+But it is second to Amazon in market share, so it is a very good online retailer to use.

-With more and more people reading on iPhones and iPads, having your ebooks available for sale on Apple is a good option.
+More and more people are reading on iPhones and iPads.
+So having your ebooks available for sale on Apple is a good option.

 Barnes & Noble and Nook

-However, if you publish in paperback on Createspace, Lulu or any other print on demand platform, you can have your books listed for sale on B&N.
+If you publish in paperback on Blurb, Lulu or any other print on demand platform, you can have your books listed for sale on B&N.

-It is worth noting that you can also publish a paperback on KDP, but it does not offer the facility to make your books available on any other sales channel or retailer.
-Yet, Createspace, which is also an Amazon company, does offer the option to supply other retailers including Barnes & Noble.
+It is worth noting that you can also publish a paperback on KDP.
+But it does not offer the facility to make your books available on any other sales channel or retailer.

 Coming in after Apple in market share, Kobo is worth using.
 But don’t expect a huge number of sales.

-However, Kobo has a small but loyal user base, so if your ebooks manage to gain some traction, it is possible to gain sales.
+Kobo has a small but loyal user base.
+So if your ebooks manage to gain some traction, it is possible to gain sales.

 Kobo also offers an ebook subscription service called Kobo Plus.